cuihujun/docs/murano/get-started/products/pythonsim/README.md

   ![image alt text](pythonsim_16.png)

-6. Then add a third pane and widget.
+6. Add a third pane and widget.
 In the *WIDGET* popup that appears, select *Toggle Switch* from the *TYPE* drop-down menu and complete the remaining fields (*TITLE*: "On / Off"; *VALUE*: "datasources["state"]"; *ON VALUE*: "1"; *OFF VALUE*: "0").
 Click "SAVE".

   ![image alt text](pythonsim_17.png)

-7. Now turn the light on and off for the simulated device using the toggle switch on your dashboard.
+7. Turn the light on and off for the simulated device using the toggle switch on your dashboard.

   ![image alt text](pythonsim_18.png)